Hani-Ayach/BMB_Assesment/README.md

 +------------------------+

 The Microservice Application is Not Totaly finish
+The Application need more testing, and some patterns implementations